 There is no reason that you can’t have fun while paying off debt…you just need to be a little more creative about your activities.

-Follow your city’s Facebook or Instagram account to find out about free, local events.
+Follow your city’s Facebook or Instagram account to learn about free, local events.

 For almost every activity you can think of, there is a creative alternative that won’t break the bank.
-Often these frugal and creative activities end up being more memorable and fun!
+Often, these frugal and creative activities become more memorable and fun!

 Don’t be shy about suggesting alternatives to expensive activities…but also don’t be surprised (or take offense) if your friends still want to go out without you sometimes.